Richard Rush (director)

 Richard Rush (April 15, 1929 – April 8, 2021) was an American film director, scriptwriter, and producer.
 He is known for directing the 1980 black comedy film The Stunt Man, for which he received a nomination for the Academy Award for Best Director.

 Starting his directing career in 1960, he also directed Freebie and the Bean (1974), a police buddy comedy/drama starring Alan Arkin and James Caan.
 His 1994 erotic thriller film, Color of Night, won a Golden Raspberry Award as the worst film of 1994, but Maxim magazine also singled the film out as having the best sex scene in film history.
 He co-wrote the screenplay for the 1990 film Air America.

 Biography

 Early life

-Rush was born in April 15 of 1929.
+Rush was born on April 15, 1929.
 According to his widow, his parents were Russian immigrants, and were known as Ray and Nina Rush.
 His father owned bookstores in New York and Los Angeles, where Rush grew up.

-After graduation, Rush worked in the filmmaking unit for the United States Airforce showcasing the nation's involvement in the Korean War.
-When his military-related work was finished, Rush went to the University of California.
+After graduation, Rush worked in the filmmaking unit for the United States Air Force showcasing the nation's involvement in the Korean War, which he once labeled as "propaganda".
+When his military-related work was finished, Rush went to the University of California, Los Angeles.
 He opened a production company to produce commercials and industrial films.